Periodic table

 Periodic Table

-A periodic table, often known as the periodic table of elements, displays all chemical elements in a table form.
-The table contains 118 elements in ascending atomic number sequence.
-The s-block, p-block, d-block, and f-block are the four blocks that make up the table.
-The table’s eighteen vertical columns are referred to as groups, while its seven horizontal rows are referred to as periods.
+The periodic table, commonly referred to as the periodic table of elements, presents all chemical elements in a tabular form.
+It consists of 118 elements arranged by ascending atomic numbers, with the table comprising the s-block, p-block, d-block, and f-block.
+Its eighteen vertical columns are known as groups, while the seven horizontal rows are termed periods.

 Interactive periodic table